Federal Creosote Superfund site: National intervention

 The EPA designated the location a Superfund site and its intention to cleanup the site by 2014.
 The New Jersey Department of Environmental Protection deemed the site to have no significant threat to public health or the environment.

 Health and environmental hazards

-Creosote was found in the soil and groundwater of the areas surrounding where the site used to be.
+Creosote was found in the soil and groundwater of the areas surrounding the site.
 When in action, the substance would release into lagoons and drip on the top layer of the soil.
 This later had a dangerous effect on homeowners in the development.

 Groundwater

 Creosote containing chemicals such as NPH dispersed into lagoons and it became dangerous for anyone drinking and coming in contact with the groundwater.

 Soil

 Chemicals (nph) leaked into soil and also formed sludge that was dangerous to anyone exposed.
 It caused families to relocate due to health problems.
 One man had the sludge coming out of his sump pump.

 Cleanup

 The clean up process had three phases which were all completed successfully.
 The site is now habitable, and everyone was able to move back into the development.